-Ex-Leeds and Manchester City defender Danny Mills believes David Moyes can prosper at Manchester United if he replaces the retiring Sir Alex Ferguson as he is in the same mould of the Red Devils legend.
+Ex-Manchester City defender Danny Mills believes David Moyes can prosper at Manchester United after he replaced Sir Alex Ferguson on Thursday.

 Sir Alex announced on Wednesday that he was bringing his 26-year tenure at Old Trafford to a close at the end of the season, after accruing a tally of 38 trophies.

-Goal.com exclusively revealed soon after that Moyes had been pinpointed as the Scot's replacement, and Mills believes the Everton manager shares the same ideals on the game as his predecessor.
+Goal.com exclusively revealed soon after that Moyes had been pinpointed as the Scot's replacement, and Mills believes the former Everton manager, who has signed a six-year deal at United, shares the same ideals on the game as his predecessor.

-"I don't envy the new manager going in, it is going to be a fantastic opportunity for somebody and, as a betting man, you would have to put money on David Moyes," Mills told Goal.com.
+"I don't envy the new manager going in, it is going to be a fantastic opportunity," Mills told Goal.com.

 |PREMIER LEAGUE LATEST